The Crucial Role of Protein Intake in Muscle Synthesis for Optimal Health and Performance

 Recommended Protein Intake for Muscle Synthesis

 The amount of protein you need can vary based on age, sex, activity level, and fitness goals.
-However, general guidelines recommend that active individuals aim for:
+However, general guidelines suggest that active individuals aim for 1.2 to 2.2 grams of protein per kilogram of body weight.

 For instance, a 70 kg athlete might require between 84 and 154 grams of protein daily to support muscle maintenance or growth.